-(\Note: Click the icons showing a hand writing on paper to view the readme files for each item.
+(Note: Click the icons showing a hand writing on the paper to view the readme files for each item.
 Click a computer icon to the right of an item to install an item (from top to the bottom) one at a time.
 After installing each item, you must re-boot the system before proceeding with the next item on the list.
-You should install everything here except for the SUPER Doctor utility and the LAN/SCSI driver diskettes, which are optional.
 The bottom icon with a CD on it allows you to view the entire contents of the CD.)